In most cases, line graphs are the most useful for scientists. You will use a program called Graphical Analysis to create line graphs in this course.

 10. Save a copy of this graph.

-Answer the following questions, then check your answers by rolling your cursor over the word “Answer.”
+Answer the following questions, then check your answers by clicking and dragging your cursor (or double-clicking) over the space after the word “Answer.”

 1. What is the slope for the first graph?

 2. What type of relationship is indicated in Graph 1?

 3. Write the equation for the line in the y=mx + b format, substituting the slope for m and zero for b.

 Answer: y = 2.786x + 0